tchinmay47/tchinmay47/README.md

-<h1 align="center">Hi 👋, I'm Chinmay Tanawade</h1>
+<h1 align="center">Hi 👋, I'm Chinmay</h1>
 <h3 align="center">I'm an  data analyst with a passion for exploring and understanding data.
 I'm excited to be part of the data science and analytics community, and look forward to learning and growing in the field.
-I'm always looking for new opportunities to utilize my data analysis skills, and am open to collaboration with like-minded individuals.(yeah I didn't write this obv)</h3>
+I'm always looking for new opportunities to utilize my data analysis skills, and am open to collaboration with like-minded individuals.(yeah I didn't write this obv xD)</h3>

 <img align="right" alt="coding" width="400" src="https://media.giphy.com/media/VJovr7xzRFu7SgBFrf/giphy.gif">